elvintanhust/POP-Interest-Point/README.md

 ```bash
 python recon_full_image.py
 ```
-Then the images `demo_input_images/` folder are considered as the input images, and the  the results can be obtained in the `recon_image_results` folder.
+Then the images `demo_input_images/` folder are considered as the input images, and the  the results can be obtained in the `recon_image_results/` folder.
 Note the visualization results here are slightly different from that shown in the paper.
 The reason is that here the pre-trained reconstructor model is just trained with COCO dataset but not fineturned for the single image.